Ryotaro1002/ELEC491_PL_68_2023/libraries/README.md

 ## About Library Versions

 Newer versions of the libraries may be released by the manufacturers in the future.
-The code in the "Integrated Sketch" folder is run and tested with the versions of the libraries saved in this repository, and is not guaranteed to run correctly with the older/newer versions.
+The code in the "Integrated Sketch" folder is run and tested with the versions of the libraries saved in this repository, and is not guaranteed to run correctly with the older/newer versions (you are more than welcome to experiment with different versions as you wish).

 You can check the library versions used by opening the "**library.properties**" file in each library folder.